Cuba's Fidel Castro, who defied US for 50 years, dies at 90 | World Topics | Journal Gazette

 Carlos Rodriguez, 15, was sitting in Havana's Miramar neighborhood when he heard that Fidel Castro had died.

 "Fidel?
-Fidel?" he said as he slapped his head with his hand in shock.
+Fidel?" he said, slapping his head in shock.
 "That's not what I was expecting.
 One always thought that he would last forever.
 It doesn't seem true."

 "It's a tragedy," said 22-year-old nurse Dayan Montalvo.
 "We all grew up with him.
 I feel really hurt by the news that we just heard."